Get a demo of Culture Amp

 How does Food Production compare?

-On the lower side, people in Food Production had much lower favorable scores than average in Action, Leadership, and Collaboration & Communication.
+On the lower side, people in Food Production had much lower favorable scores than average in Leadership, Collaboration & Communication, and Service & Quality Focus.

-People working in Food Production are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
-People working in Food Production are less engaged than Biotechnology, Accounting, Computer & Network Security, and Investment Management.
+People working in Food Production are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
+People working in Food Production are less engaged than Health & Wellness, Consumer Goods, Computer & Network Security, and Civil Engineering.

-The highest scoring question for Food Production had 87% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Inclusion.
+The highest scoring question for Food Production had 88% of people agreeing that they know what they need to do to be successful in their role (+1% compared to overall) while they were generally most positive about Work & Life Blend.

 People in Food Production were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 16% of people disagreeing (+2% above average).